 Do not ground either shield at the network extender enclosure.
 Insulate the shields to prevent shorting to the device housing or to any other conductor.

-- Check ALL wiring to ensure that proper connections have been made. - 5.
-Inspect the junction box O-ring to be sure that it is in good condition. - Lubricate the O-ring and the threads of the junction box cover with a thin coat of grease to ease installation and ensure a watertight enclosure.
+- 4. Check ALL wiring to ensure that proper connections have been made. - 5.
+Inspect the junction box O-ring to be sure that it is in good condition.